Let’s be honest…

 Most Common Signs of Caregiver Burnout

-- You’re constantly exhausted, regardless of how much sleep you manage to get.
+- Constantly feeling exhausted, regardless of how much sleep you manage to get.

 - Your life revolves around your caregiving responsibilities, but you feel little satisfaction for your efforts.

-- You feel helpless, hopeless and alone in your fight to maintain the level of care you feel is required or expected from you.
+- Often feeling helpless, hopeless and alone in your fight to maintain the level of care you feel is required or expected from you.

 - You have noticeably less energy than you had before.

-- You feel like you catch every cold or flu that goes around.
+- It seems like you catch every cold or flu that goes around.

 - You ignore your own needs and self-care, either because you don’t care anymore or you’re too busy .